NowhereLog

 PCP Theorem via Proof Composition

-Now we’ve introduced two weaker PCP theorems, we will compose them to prove the PCP theorem.
-In order to do that, we introduce two variants of PCPs, whose purposes will be explicit once we get to proof composition
+Now we’ve introduced two weaker PCP theorems, we will sketch how to compose them to prove the PCP theorem.
+In order to do that, we introduce two variants of PCPs, whose purposes will be explicit once we get to proof composition.

 PCP of Proximity (PCPP)